You Can Leave Your Hat On

 Conclusion

-After a few weeks of using Fedora and GNOME this way–reading news and Slack inside Firefox, making notes on xMind and working on various personal projects with VS Code and , I think it’s likely that I’ll stick to GNOME as my “default” Linux desktop environment from now on, even if I did have to customize it a bit more than I would otherwise do with .
+After a few weeks of using Fedora and GNOME this way–reading news and Slack inside Firefox, making notes on xMind and working on various personal projects with and , I think it’s likely that I’ll stick to GNOME as my “default” Linux desktop environment from now on, even if I did have to customize it a bit more than I would otherwise do with .

 As an aside, I cannot abide ’s Unity and was never able to get the Elementary/Pantheon desktop running inside an RDP server to my satisfaction, so having GNOME work perfectly via RDP was just icing on the cake.